-In a recent blog post I offered three reasons why people typically reject a truth claim.
+In another blog post I offered three reasons why people typically reject a truth claim.
 Sometimes folks simply have rational doubts based on the evidence, some people have doubts that are purely emotional, and others deny the truth for volitional reasons.
 Until the age of thirty-five, I rejected the claims of Christianity (and theism in general).
 As an atheist, I adamantly identified myself in the first category of skeptics: I was a rational objector.
 When asked about my resistance, I repeatedly told people it was based on the lack of convincing evidence for Christianity and an abundance of evidence supporting naturalistic processes (like evolution).
 After examining the evidence and changing my mind, I revisited my prior opposition and realized much of my resistance was simply a matter of volition.
 At some point I had to ask myself, “Am I rejecting this because there isn’t enough evidence, or because I don’t want there to be enough evidence?”

 After writing the post related to rational, emotional and volitional objections, I received the following note from an atheist who comments occasionally: